-My debut novel, 29 Locks, was shortlisted for both the Lucy Cavendish Fiction Prize and Mslexia Children’s Novel Competition and will be published on the 30th September 2021.
+My debut novel, 29 Locks, was shortlisted for both the Lucy Cavendish Fiction Prize and Mslexia Children’s Novel Competition and was published on the 30th September 2021.

 Set between the violent estates of inner-city London and the rural home counties, 29 Locks tells the story of 15-year-old Donny, an ex-gang member from Hackney who is fostered outside of London after the disappearance of his beloved mother.
 When, during work experience on the Hertfordshire Union Canal, Donny learns that the waterways lead – via the titular 29 locks – directly back to Hackney, he is presented with a dilemma: Should he stay in the safety of his rural foster home, or return to London to find his mother?